elwait/ForceBal_ions_tutorial/README.md

 In the IE folder, you need:
 ```
-amoeba09_la.prm   # can probably have it elsewhere and put the path but this was fine
+amoeba09_Gd_1.prm # can probably have it elsewhere and put the path but this was fine
-interactions.key
+interactions.key  # Tinker key file with system settings and name of param file
 interactions.txt  # see next section about script
 IE.dat            # see section after next about script
 ```

 I  wrote scripts to prepare some of the files, so if you are using those, you need to:
-1. copy `amoeba09_la.prm` to targets/IE
+1. cp `amoeba09_Gd_1.prm` to targets/IE/.                   # will be there if using my files
-2. prepare `interactions.key`
+2. prepare `interactions.key` in targets/IE/.               # will be there if using my files
-3. prepare `name_letter_energy_weight.txt`
+3. prepare `name_letter_energy_weight.txt` in targets/IE/.  # will be there if using my files
-4. edit and run `Prep_InteractionsTXT.sh`  # now you have `interactions.txt`
+4. edit and run `Prep_InteractionsTXT.sh` in targets/IE/.   # now you have `interactions.txt`
-5. edit and run `Prep_IEdat.sh`            # now you have `IE.dat`
+5. edit and run `Prep_IEdat.sh` in targets/IE/.             # now you have `IE.dat`

-### 1. copy `amoeba09_la.prm` to `targets/IE` and edit
+### 1. copy `amoeba09_Gd_1.prm` to `targets/IE` and edit

 If you are starting from my files:
-`amoeba09_la.prm` should already be in `targets/IE`
+`amoeba09_Gd_1.prm` should already be in `targets/IE`

 Check that the end of that file has a section with the parameters you are working on.
 It will be directly after the `polarize` section.

-In the case of La3+ with water, the section looks like this:
+In the case of Gd3+ with water, the section looks like this:

 ```
-# for La3+
+# for Gd3+

-atom         501   501    La3+   "Lanthanum Ion La+3"          57    138.91    0
+atom         507   507    Gd3+   "Gadolinium Ion Gd+3"         64    157.25    0
-multipole    501   0    0               3.00000
+multipole    507   0    0               3.00000
                                         0.00000    0.00000    0.00000
                                         0.00000
                                         0.00000    0.00000
                                         0.00000    0.00000    0.00000

-polarize     501          1.764  0.14                        # PRM 3
+polarize     507          1.392  0.250                       # PRM 3
-vdw          501          3.92  0.940                        # PRM 2 3
+vdw          507          2.000  0.900                       # PRM 2 3

 ```

 The 'atom' line lists the `atom_type` , `atom_class` symbol, name, atomic number, mass, and honestly I can't find what the last one is.
-For La3+ with water, we will get the default polarization and vdw parameters.
+For Gd3+ with water, we will get the default polarization and vdw parameters.
 We will then use those when working on acetate and acetamide.

 #### Polarization
 The `polarize` line starts with the atom type.
+`polarize     507          1.392  0.250                       # PRM 3`

-The atomic polarization is `1.764` in this example.
-That was taken directly from QM.
+The atomic polarizability is `1.392` in this example.
+That was taken directly from a QM polarizability calculation.

-*Make sure that the polarization has been updated to reflect the current QM method.*

 The next number is the starting value for the polarization damping parameter.
 The `# PRM 3` at the end of the line indicates to ForceBalance that the third parameter in this line is being optimized.

 #### vdW
 The `vdw` line starts with the atom class.
 In this case, they are the same number.
 It is not always like that, as each different atom has a type but several atoms may be part of the same class.
+`vdw          507          2.000  0.900                       # PRM 2 3`

 The vdW parameters also include the well depth and the radius.
 Both of these parameters will be included in the optimization, which is why the line ends with `# PRM 2 3` .

 If you are starting from scratch:

-Copy `amoeba09_la.prm` to the directory.
+Copy `amoeba09.prm` to the directory.
 Then, add the section at the bottom.
 Polarization should come from QM.
 For the others, you can use the parameters from a similar ion as a starting point.
 Not sure that it matters too much.
 For lanthanides, you can start with La3+.